 Available leave shall be used in the order determined by each employee.
+If that category of leave is not available, the District will use the next category of leave available.
 Once leave has been entered into the system, it shall not be changed.